Is it me or is there a rather real renaissance in us Barry buyers starting to embrace the sense and spirit of #ShopLocal.

 Yeah, yeah, I know, Morrisons is a minute away, Asda is in your face, no one quite does it quite like your home hairdresser and it’s a drag to drop your decorator.
 I get it.

 But there’s lots of talented traders in our town too just waiting for you to start supporting the Gav and Stacey synonymous place you now call home.

 Mix and match does it for me – shop local where I can, nip off to a national chain where I can’t…and look to the web now and again.
 It’s a start!

 Now, before I get a gob full, I also totally get that we have to have the actual traders selling the goods and services for us to shop in some areas.

-High Street has it sussed, Park Crescent is holding its own but, in my view Holton Road is horrible – worthy charity shops and boarded up buildings do not a thriving #ShopLocal site make.
+High Street has it sussed, Park Crescent is holding its own but, in my view Holton Road is hardly there, and needs some fiscal TLC – worthy charity shops and boarded up buildings do not a thriving #ShopLocal site make.